homieiot/convention/convention.md

 * **`lost`**: this is the state the device is in when the device has been "badly" disconnected. **Important**: If a root-device `$state` is `"lost"` then the state of **every child device in its tree** is also `"lost"`.
 You must define this message as the last will (LWT) for root devices.
 * **`alert`**: in this state the device is connected to the MQTT broker, but something is wrong and needs human intervention.
 The device should be considered inoperable similar to the `init` state.
 When in this state, it is encouraged to use the [`$log` topic](#logging) to provide details on what is wrong.

+In order to unpublish / remove a device the following steps should be performed in order:
+1. remove the retained `$state` attribute from the broker by publishing a zero length payload message to it's topic
+2. any other retained attributes or property values can be cleared via the same method afterwards

 ### Nodes